TL;DR

 Timeline: From Shutdown Announcement to Delistings

-• 12 November 2025 – Binance announces global delisting of all KDA spot pairs.
+- 12 November 2025 – Binance announces global delisting of all KDA spot pairs.
+Binance notice

-Post-shutdown, parts of the community attempted to keep the network alive through miner-led maintenance and fork initiatives.
+Post-shutdown, parts of the community attempted to keep the network alive through miner-led maintenance and fork initiatives, while exchanges treated continuity as time-bounded (for example, Binance had communicated a withdrawals-support window for the community-maintained chain that ended on 12 January 2026).
 Reporting and exchange notices also reference a network upgrade / hard-fork window around early November 2025.
 Separately, community discussion on X reflected ongoing disputes about transparency, remaining issuance schedules, and what continuity should look like without a core team.
 These debates matter less for the chain’s raw uptime than for whether an ecosystem can retain credibility and users without an accountable operating organization.

 A Decade of Promise and Peril – Kadena’s Timeline